AU-Master-Thesis/thesis/sections/1-introduction/research.typ

 // + Reproducing the results of the original #acr("GBP") Planner, with thought to its architecture and design, and in a new programming language will improve the software's scientific communication and its extensibility.

 // Updated with Jonas feedback
-+ Reimplementing the original GBP Planner in a modern, flexible multi-agent simulator framework using a modern programming language will enhance the software's scientific communication and extendibility.
-This redevelopment will not only ensure fidelity in reproducing established results but also improve user engagement and development through advanced tooling, thereby significantly upgrading the usability and functionality for multi-agent system simulations.
++ Reimplementing the original GBP Planner in a modern, flexible, multi-agent simulator framework using a modern programming language will enhance the software's scientific communication and extendibility.
+This redevelopment will not only ensure fidelity in reproducing established results, but also improve user engagement and development through advanced tooling, thereby significantly upgrading the usability and functionality for multi-agent system simulations.

 // Jonas feedback: